-On June 18, 1934, the Wheeler-Howard Act, also known as the Indian Reorganization Act, reverses the U. S. policy favoring Indian assimilation and becomes the basis for United States policies that recognize the right of self-determination for Native Americans.
+On June 18, 1934, the Wheeler-Howard Act, also known as the Indian Reorganization Act, reverses the United States policy favoring Indian assimilation and becomes the basis for policies that recognize the right of self-determination for Native Americans.
 The law curtails the land allotment system, permits tribes to establish formal governments with limited powers, and allows the formation of corporations to manage tribal resources.
 Funds are authorized for educational assistance and to assist tribes in purchasing tribal lands.

-In 1928, the Merium Survey of the extreme poverty on Indian reservations demonstrated the failure of the policy of assimilation.
+In 1928, the Meriam Report on the extreme poverty on Indian reservations demonstrated the failure of the policy of assimilation.

 In response to the Great Depression, John Collier (1884-1968), Commissioner of Indian Affairs in the Franklin D. Roosevelt administration, developed plans for reservation-centered relief programs and official support of tribal governments.
 Collier believed tribes could restore their identities and cultures through local organization.
 With some changes, Collier's plan was enacted into law as the Indian Reorganization Act.
 Tribal members were permitted to vote on whether or not to accept the act.
 In Washington, the Colville, Spokane, Chehalis, Shoalwater, Lummi, and Yakima tribes rejected the pact.